 How to screen equine therapy programs for safety and quality

 A program can have gentle horses, polished photos, and warm staff and still be the wrong place for a struggling teen.
-Safety has to show up in writing, in plain answers, and in what staff can repeat under pressure.

 Credential and license checks parents should make